OpenAgua/openagua-documentation/docs/README.md

 The fact that users’ needs and approaches to target problems are in constant change, open source softwares enables the opportunity to evolve by the constant developing of prototype code innovations.
 For instance, the user’s community of OpenAgua can freely make improvements and innovate codes on the platform or in their networks.
 The source code of OpenAgua is written in Python and it can be checked out on GitHub.

 While the main functionality of OpenAgua is free, some additional useful features require a license to use.
 These features are disabled by default, but can be enabled, and are available in the paid version of OpenAgua.org.

-**Modeling**

-The default hydroeconomic model used by OpenAgua is written using [Pyomo](http://www.pyomo.org), a Python package used to formulate and solve optimization models.
-[GLPK](https://www.gnu.org/software/glpk/) is the linear programming solver used by the default hydroeconomic model.